TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 - Flow (Security Policy Microsegmentation) must be eneabled.

 - Disaster Recovery for the Local AZ must be enabled in Leap.
+This can be done by manually creating a Protection Policy in Prism Central and selecting "Enable" on the title bar that appears.

 ## Use
 - Visual Studio Code was used to create this code but you can use whatever fits your needs